ESA-Datalabs/XAMI-model/README.md

 pip install -e .
 ```

-## 📊 Downloading the dataset and model checkpoints from HuggingFace🤗
+## Downloading the dataset and model checkpoints from HuggingFace

 Check [dataset_and_model.ipynb](https://github.com/ESA-Datalabs/XAMI-model/blob/main/dataset_and_model.ipynb) for downloading the dataset and model weights.